evabfmef/anikin/README.md

 ## Requirements

 See `environment/` for the package lists and versions.
-In brief, the workflow uses command-line bioinformatics tools (fastANI, Roary, Prokka, antiSMASH, PHASTER, RAxML, TAfinder, BUSCO, CheckM) together with Python (scikit-learn, pandas, NumPy, matplotlib, seaborn) and R (tidyverse, ggplot2, ape, diptest).
+In brief, the workflow uses bioinformatics tools (fastANI, Roary, Prokka, antiSMASH, PHASTER, RAxML, TAfinder, BUSCO, CheckM, BLAST, MUSCLE, and PredicTF) together with Python (scikit-learn, pandas, NumPy, matplotlib, seaborn, BioPython, networkx, plotly, cobra) and R (tidyverse, ggplot2, ape, diptest, vegan, circlize, ComplexHeatmap).
 Tool versions are also reported in the manuscript Methods.

 ---
 ## Citation